NicholasWei4321/TaskMate/docs/final-design.md

 ## Overview

-This document compares the implemented TaskMate application against the original concept design specified in `NicholasWei-6104/assignments/assignment2.md`.
-The comparison focuses on architectural differences in concept design and synchronization patterns while noting key implementation variations.
+This document compares the implemented TaskMate application against the original concept design from Assignment 2.

 ## Core Architectural Differences

 ### 1. **Concept Decomposition Philosophy**

-**Original Design**: The assignment specification proposed a tightly integrated architecture with four core concepts (`Task`, `Assigner`, `Priority`, `TodoList`) that were conceptually separate but operationally interdependent.
+**Original Design**: The original specification had four core concepts (`Task`, `Assigner`, `Priority`, `TodoList`), that were conceptually separate but operationally interdependent. `Priority` and `Assigner` only a single action, and it seemed better to incoroporate them into the `Task` concept.

-**Actual Implementation**: TaskMate adopts a more modular, loosely-coupled architecture with five distinct concepts:
+**Actual Implementation**: TaskMate combines `Priority` and `Task` and also adds `UserAuthentication` and `ExternalAssignmentSync`.
+The `Requesting` concept is also used to prevent exposure in the frontend of actions that require authentication:
 - `AIPrioritizedTask` - Combines Task and Priority functionality with AI enhancement
 - `TodoList` - Time-scoped collections of generic items
 - `ExternalAssignmentSync` - Replaces the implicit Assigner concept with explicit external platform integration (see difference #3).
 - `UserAuthentication` - Session and credential management (not in original spec)
 - `Requesting` - Request/response handling (infrastructure concept)

-**Design Rationale**: The implementation favors **concept independence** and **generic reusability**.
-Each concept can function autonomously with minimal dependencies, making the system more maintainable and extensible.

 ### 2. **Task vs. AIPrioritizedTask: Priority Integration**